|

 one of the fishermen whom they met on the river on their way.
 The guy told them that tomorrow he would show them the right way, and by now they put

+a camp next to his bungalo.
 By this time Yuval's stomach was aching severely, and they asked their host whether they could find a doctor in the area.

 The nearest village was a few kilometers from their camp.
 They followed the guy.
 Part of their way they made by his boat, and part of it by foot

 throught the mangrove forest.
 The village consisted of a few bungalos.
 The "doctor" was not present.
 He comes to the village every 3 weeks and it wasn't the right day.
-However it was a school teacher who replaced him temporarily.
-He gave Yuval some drugs

 that were supposed to make him feel better...